Paradragon/cc-extra-expressions-pack/README.md

 # Where can new expressions be viewed
 ## External
-External preview of all new expressions and parts, along with their names for quick reference is **planned for v1.0 (end of Q4)**.
+External preview of all new expressions and parts, along with their names for quick reference **is not going to be added**.

 You can still look through added spritesheets [here](https://github.com/Paradragon/cc-extra-expressions-pack/tree/main/assets/media/face) or check parts and expressions names [in patchsteps](https://github.com/Paradragon/cc-extra-expressions-pack/tree/main/assets/data/characters), but this is less than ideal.
 At this point in time, we suggest using in-game method, described below.